seanmcquaid/Musician-That-Codes/posts/measuring-react-performance-enhancements.md

   </tr>
 </table>

-Now we're looking at 0.4ms, so is this really worth it
+We're looking at just a 0.4ms difference when comparing these more complex and likely instances.
+So are all of these enhancements really worth it???

 ### Conclusion

 This all confirmed what I already have heard from people like Kent C Dodds, don't use performance enhancements or pre-optimize unless your code is obviously slow.
+Dan Abramov has a GREAT article on some solid principles to apply before even considering these concepts as well that I will provide.

+I think as programmers, we want to be as proactive as possible to prevent poor user experiences, however, this can create a lot of overhead and honestly, might not even be beneficial.

 Reference Dan's article and Kent C Dodds